lafritemema/MARS_PROJECT/README.md

 The micro-services composing the MARS application need several third services application to run :
 * MongoDB : the database software, used to store data.
-* NodeJS: the Javascript runtime environment, to execute micro-services writed in Javascript (sequencer, communication proxy, HMI ...)
+* NodeJS: the Javascript runtime environment, to execute microservices written in Javascript (sequencer, communication proxy, HMI ...)
-* Python 3 : the Python runtime environment, to execute micro-services writed in python (build processor ...)
+* Python 3 : the Python runtime environment, to execute microservices written in python (build processor ...)
-* RabbitMQ : the message broker software, used by the micor-service to communicate with each other
+* RabbitMQ : the message broker software, used by the microservices to communicate with each other

 The environment folder contains the installation script for these applications.